ArenKDesai/Aren-s-Notes/Intro to Algorithms/Intractability.md

 ## Numerical Problems

 ### Subset Problem
-With a subset of natural numbe
+With a subset of natural numbers and a target, is there a subset of numbers that add up to